openpeeps/denim/README.md

 - Node (latest) and `node-gyp` or CMake.js

 ### CLI
-Denim is a hybrid package, you can use it as a CLI for compiling Nim code to `.node` addon via `Nim` + `NodeGYP`
+Denim is a hybrid package, you can use it as a CLI for compiling Nim code to `.node` addon via `Nim` + `NodeGYP` and as a library for importing NAPI bindings.

 Simply run `denim -h`
 ```
-DENIM 🔥 Native Node/Bun addons powered by Nim language
+DENIM 🔥 Native Node/BunJS addons powered by Nim

-  build <entry> --release --yes         Nim to Node addon
+  build <entry> <links> --cmake --yes --verbose          Build Nim project to a native NodeJS addon
-  publish                               Publish addon to NPM
+  publish                                                Publish addon to NPM (requires npm cli)
 ```

 Use Denim as a Nimble task: